JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 * Configuring %instance% and its features
 * Analyzing code locally or using CI/CD pipelines
-* Forwarding and viewing analysis reports to %cloud%
+* Forwarding analysis reports to %cloud% and viewing them there

-The %product% products licensed by the Community [license](pricing.md) are free of charge, which is best suited for open-source projects.
+The %product% products licensed under the Community [license](pricing.md) are free of charge and are well-suited for open-source projects.

 > To get started with %product%, refer to the [Quick-start](Quick-start.topic) section.